 Are interested in finding out more about how the human mind works and how psychological concepts can be applied to our everyday lives.
-Alongside requiring a good level of English, Psychology involves many biological concepts and mathematical content and therefore students must expect to use and apply their Maths and Science knowledge within lessons.
+A good level of written communication and English is required.
+Psychology also involves many biological concepts and mathematical content and therefore pupils must expect to use and apply their Maths and Science (biology) knowledge within lessons.